skenqbx/rail/doc/plugins.markdown

 _Note_: When no request options are supplied, the plugin defaults apply.

 ### Event: 'timeout'
 Emitted on the `call` object when a timeout occurs.
+It is up to the user to abort the call.

 `function({string} type, {Object} options)`